wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Beatrice:** That Layabout!

-**Amelia:** Oh that's TYPICAL of her
+**Gertrude:** Oh that's TYPICAL of her

-**Gertrude:** Why did we ever agree to take her in when she was a baby?
+**Jackie:** Why did we ever agree to take her in when she was a baby?

 **Beatrice:** She's nothing but trouble

-**Gertrude:** selfish
+**Jackie:** selfish

-**Amelia:** and lazy!
+**Gertrude:** and lazy!

 **Florence:** well this is the final straw, _shouting offstage_ Damebots... bring that Layabout out here.

 _the Dames all look angrily at each other.
 Two Damebots drag Princess Layabout on stage.
 One of the Dames takes the towel off her head and replaces it with a badly made judge's wig_

-**Gertrude:** By the authority vested in me by the sisterhood of Dames, I, Jackie Weaver, declare the commencement of this court hearing.
+**Jackie:** By the authority vested in me by the sisterhood of Dames, I, Jackie Weaver, declare the opening of this trial.

 **Layabout:** You have no authority here Jackie Weaver!

-**Gertrude:** Silence in court!
+**Jackie:** Silence in court!
 Princess Denise Layabout, you stand accused of stealing blue eyeshadow with a market value of 7 million lunabucks.
 How do you plead?

-**Layabout:** Why would I steal yer eyeshadow, I don't need eyeshadow, I don't need ANY makeup, I'm just naturally attractive, unlike you freaks _gasps of horror from the other Dames_
+**Layabout:** Why would I steal yer eyeshadow, I don't need eyeshadow, I don't need ANY makeup.
+I'm just naturally attractive, unlike you freaks! _gasps of horror from the other Dames_

 **Beatrice:** _to the audience_ I hardly need any makeup either, just a little foundation and my blue eyeshadow and I look fabulous

 **Layabout:** do me a favour, you've got a cement mixer in your room, you trowel it on...

-**Gertrude:** Silence!
+**Jackie:** Silence!
 I call the first witness for the prosecution.

 **Florence:** Thankyou m'lady.
 Calling Gertrude Scuttle. _Gertrude steps forward_ You are Gertrude Matilda Scuttle.

-**Amelia:** I am.
+**Gertrude:** I am.

 **Florence:** And when did you last see your blue eyeshadow.

-**Amelia:** Well, I left it out on the side just before SHE came in, and when she left... it was GONE! _gasps, tuts etc from Dames_
+**Gertrude:** Well, I left it out on the side just before SHE came in, and when she left... it was GONE! _gasps, tuts etc from Dames_

 **Florence:** No further questions your honour

-**Gertrude:** Any words for the defence _Layabout looks around and realises she has no legal counsel_
+**Jackie:** Any words for the defence _Layabout looks around and realises she has no legal counsel_

 **Beatrice:** Get on with it, Strictly's on in ten minutes!!!